Here, we will discuss an analogy about learning and development to illustrate the critical role L&D plays in your organisation.

 Fixing the shortcomings

-You believe them when they tell you that the chances of you leaving the company to your vision without fixing the current shortcomings are slim.
-At best, you would wind up no worse off than you are now without developing your people.
-At worst, you will put so much stress on the company it will go out of business which would be catastrophic for you and all the employees.
+You believe them when they tell you that the chances of leaving the company to your vision without fixing the shortcomings are slim.
+At best, you would be no worse off than you are now without developing your people.
+At worst, you will put so much stress on the company that it will go out of business, which would be catastrophic for you and all the employees.

 After some initial Learning and Development input, you begin the journey.
 You have L&D on speed dial to help deal with any behavioural niggles along the way.